High Accuracy Step-and-Scan Micromachining

 Flexible and Scalable control Software

 enabling large and complex machining programs

-Lightmotif's OP2 is a 5-axis laser machine tool designed for surface texturing and micromachining on complex 3D curved workpieces.
+Lightmotif’s OP2 and OP3 are 5-axis laser machine tools designed for surface texturing and micromachining on complex 3D curved workpieces.
 The combination of step-and-scan machining and a state-of-the-art picosecond laser provide the best combination of speed and accuracy for applying micro-features to relatively large parts.
-The system can be used as a flexible workstation for R&D or as a production system.
-Based on a modular machine concept the OP2 can be adapted to create a semi-custom machine that fits the requirements specific to your application.
+The systems can be used as flexible workstations for R&D or as a production system.
+Based on a modular machine concept the systems can be adapted to create a semi-custom machine that fits the requirements specific to your application.

 Large area laser surface micro-texturing

-The OP2 is specifically designed for micro-texturing of large and heavy (up to 300 kg) workpieces.
+The OP2 is specifically designed for micro-texturing of large and heavy (up to 300 kg) workpieces, whereas the OP3 focuses on increased accuracy and accessibility for small to medium-sized parts (up to 10 kg).
 The step-and-scan machining method and built-in scan field calibration ensure accurate tile alignment (negligible stitching errors).

 The use of a picosecond laser source enables machining of very small and detailed features.
-Dimple textures can be made with dimple diameters as low as just a few micrometers.
-Free-form pockets allow for example the machining of small pillars, and the typical material interaction of ultrashort laser pulses enables applying different types of micro roughness.
+Dimple textures can be made with dimple diameters as small as just a few micrometers.
+Free-form pockets allow for example the machining of small pillars, and the typical material interaction of ultrashort laser pulses enables applying different types of micro-roughness.

 By using control software developed by Lightmotif specifically for large and complex step-and-scan micromachining jobs the system allows programming textures which contain millions of small features.